Laying the groundwork to become an ND

 Join Dr. Szybala for a free webinar – Food as Medicine

 “During my time shadowing, preceptoring, working with FAMI, and now working in my own practice, I have seen food be a huge factor in the health and well-being of my patients.
 It is often a first-line defense, as well as a great way to empower your patients to take their health back into their own hands.”
 Dr. Szybala’s webinar will cover how to use food as medicine in a naturopathic family practice, what to consider when prescribing a healthy diet or lifestyle, how to prepare your clients for success, how to troubleshoot, and when to follow-up.
-Click here to register for the Food as Medicine webinar.
+Click here to watch the Food as Medicine webinar.

 Learn more about Dr. Szybala: